 Twin-Twin Transfusion Syndrome

 Twin-twin transfusion syndrome (TTTS) is a rare condition that afflicts about 10% of twins that share the same placenta (monochorionic twins).
 The cause of TTTS is attributed to unbalanced flow of blood through vascular channels that connect the circulatory systems of each twin via the common placenta.
 The shunting of blood through the vascular communications leads to a net flow of blood from one twin (the donor) to the other twin (the recipient).
 The donor twin develops oligohydramnios (low amniotic fluid) and poor fetal growth, while the recipient twin develops polyhydramnios (excess amniotic fluid), heart failure, and hydrops.
 If left untreated, the pregnancy may be lost due to lack of blood getting to the smaller twin, fluid overload and heart failure in the larger twin, and/or preterm (early) labor leading to miscarriage of the entire pregnancy.
-A new treatment approach consists of using laser energy to seal off the blood vessels that shunt blood between the fetuses.
-Because the surgical approach is via an operative fetoscope, there is minimal risk to the mother.
+Treatment for TTTS consists of using laser energy to seal off the blood vessels that shunt blood between the fetuses.
+Because the surgical approach is via an operative fetoscope (a very thin instrument about the diameter of a straw), there is minimal risk to the mother.
 Laser therapy for TTTS has been shown to provide improved pregnancy outcomes compared to alternative therapies.
 Further information regarding pregnancy outcomes is detailed in the management options and outcomes section below.

 Diagnosis and Staging